-Bread experiments enable you to bake an even better loaf; it's fun too.
+Bread experiments enable you to bake an even better loaf; it is fun too.

-For me, as a busy person there are two non negotiables.
-First it must be a healthy, tasty loaf, and secondly it should be relatively quick; gone are the days when I had hours to commit to kneading and, approaching the last years of life, I'm totally consumed with our food being good for us.
+For me, as a busy person there are two non-negotiables.
+First it must be a nutritious, tasty loaf, and secondly it should be relatively quick; gone are the days when I had hours to commit to kneading and, approaching the last years of life, I am totally consumed with our food being good for us.

-Everyone nearing their seventies knows that something will get them, but life is so good that I have no desire to die unnecessarily long before my time, simply because I didn't eat healthy food.
+Everyone in their seventies knows that something will get them eventually, but life is so good that I have no desire to die unnecessarily long before my time, simply because I did not, or would not eat nutritious-food.

 But there are many things you can play with.
 One is when to add the yeast.